buhrmi/trnsltr/README.md

 # trnsltr

+> I stopped working on this project.
+Please check out https://gitlocalize.com.
+It offers the same functionality (also free).

 A simple tool that connects to your GitHub repo, fetches all `.yml` files from `config/locales`, puts them into a table for editing, and commits them back to master when you're done.

 Try it here: https://trnsltr.herokuapp.com